smartnic/sigcomm21_artifact/README.md

 top 1 program's performance cost: 10
 ...
 ```
-Run the following command to see the difference between the original and optimized programs.
+Run the following command to see the difference between the input and output programs.
 ```
 diff benchmark_before.k2 benchmark_before.k2.out
 ```
-We can see that 2 one-byte load and store operations are optimized to 1 two-byte load and store.
+We can see that two one-byte load-and-store operations are optimized to one two-byte load-and-store operation.
 ```
 1,4c1,2
 < LDXB 0 1 0